2014 FEI World Cup Finals (show jumping and dressage): Show jumping Final I

-(Top 10 of 40 competitors)

 Last year final winner Beezie Madden had one obstacle fault in the speed and handiness competition, so she had a result of 68.55 seconds and was placed 12th after the first round.

-Final II
+Show jumping Final II

 On the April 19 evening the second competition of the Show Jumping World Cup Final was held, a show jumping competition with one jump-off.
 After the second round, the World Cup Points were converted in Penalties for the Final Round.